-Further, Ms. Jacobs is an expert on the crossover between immigration and criminal law and frequently advises criminal attorneys with respect to the immigration consequences of a client’s conviction and/or plea deal.
+Further, Ms. Jacobs is experienced with the crossover between immigration and criminal law and frequently advises criminal attorneys with respect to the immigration consequences of a client’s conviction and/or plea deal.

 Ms. Jacobs is admitted to the bar of the State of New York.
 She is a member of the American Immigration Lawyers Association (AILA) and a former member of the Executive Committee of her local AILA chapter.
 In 2007, Ms. Jacobs received the prestigious President’s Commendation from the national AILA organization for Outstanding Achievement in Coalition Building in her Community.